apache/spark/docs/running-on-kubernetes.md

   <td>
     Path to the client cert file for authenticating against the Kubernetes API server from the driver pod when requesting executors.
 This path must be accessible from the driver pod.
     Specify this as a path as opposed to a URI (i.e. do not provide a scheme).
+In client mode, use
+    <code>spark.kubernetes.authenticate.clientCertFile</code> instead.
   </td>
 </tr>
 <tr>